 Here’s where else on the internet you can find me!

 I own and host a website/blog for all things Romancing America, which is the line from Barbour Publishing my novella is part of.
 Each collection has a month’s focus on the website.
 There’s such variety from historic to generational to contemporary romance to suspense, that every reader will find at least a few books to enjoy!
 Rainbow’s End has a page there, plus there are over a dozen posts by my fellow-authors and me posted in May, 2012.
+This blog is set on pause as of May, 2013.

 I’m a founding member of International Christian Fiction Writers, a group of authors from around the globe, writing fiction with a foreign flair, for God’s glory!
 Each member of the site either lives outside the USA or writes fiction set outside the USA.
 This Canadian gets a turn about every six weeks to talk about international fiction, whether it’s my own experience I’m sharing, a review of an international novel, or an interview with its author.